eriknw/afar/README.md

 For motivation, see https://github.com/dask/distributed/issues/4003

 It's natural to be skeptical of unconventional syntax.
-Often times, I don't think it's obvious whether new syntax will be nice to use, and you really just need to try it out and see.
+And magic.  `afar` is both unconventional and magical, yet it also works well and is surprisingly *fun*!
+Why not give it a try to see what you think?

-We're still exploring the usability of `afar`.
-If you try it out, please share what you think, and ask yourself questions such as:
+We're still exploring the usability of `afar` [and want to hear what you think](https://github.com/eriknw/afar/discussions).
+As you're learning `afar`, please ask yourself questions such as:
 - can we spell anything better?
 - does this offer opportunities?
 - what is surprising?